 I’ve learned that eating disorders do not discriminate.
 I’ve learned to be less secretive and to lean on my support people when I’m struggling.

-You can find more from Renee on her blog, This Anxious Mum, or connect with her on Facebook.
+You can find more from Renee on her blog, This Anxious Mum.